razvangoga/scripts-n-cheatsheets/README.md

-# scripts-n-cheetsheats
+# scripts-n-cheetsheets
-a collection of scripts and cheatsheets I use in day to day work
+a collection of scripts and cheetsheets I use in day to day work